cablehead/vanilla/docs/primitives.md

 ```

 A Dealer has exactly one sender but can have many recvers.
 It has no buffer, so
-sends and recvs block until there is a corresponding thread is ready.
-Sends are
+sends and recvs block until a corresponding thread is ready.
+Sends are round
-round robined to waiting recvers on a first come first serve basis.
+robined to waiting recvers on a first come first serve basis.

 ```
     >>> h = vanilla.Hub()